Delaware Contractor License Bond— Non-Resident: 6% of Contract Value

 What are penalties for unlicensed contracting in Delaware?

 Delaware treats non-compliant contracting as a misdemeanor.
 Non-residents who fail to file the required 6% bond face fines up to $3,000 and/or imprisonment up to 6 months.
 Additionally, unlicensed contractors may have difficulty collecting payment and face civil liability for work performed without proper registration.
+The Division of Revenue actively enforces these requirements.

-Official Delaware Resources
+Explore More Delaware Bond Resources

 Other Delaware Bonds